tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 Every key being listed MUST belong to a different group.

 padded_length
+:
-: The length to pad the ServerNameList value to prior to encryption.
+The length to pad the ServerNameList value to prior to encryption.
 This value SHOULD be set to the largest ServerNameList the server expects to support rounded up the nearest multiple of 16.
+If the server supports wildcard names, it SHOULD set this value to 256.
 {:br}

 [[OPEN ISSUE: An alternative to padding is to instead send